huangyue1752/Data-Engineer-portfolio/README.md

 This portfolio includes 3 data engineer and data science projects I did in the past.
 Please click the project title in blue to access the corresponding repository, where you can find more details.

 # [Multilinear Regression Integrated with Autoregression to Forecast Electricity Consumption in Quebec](https://github.com/huangyue1752/Multiple-Regression-Analysis-for-Electricity-Consumption)
-Goal: This is a Multiple linear regression project to forecast the electricity consumption in Quebec that I have done 5 years ago.
+Goal: This is a Multiple linear regression project to forecast the electricity consumption in Quebec that I did 5 years ago.
 The final model is a multi-linear regression model integrated with Autoregression.
 You can find the Power Point in the Link above.

 The Power Point includes a few things
 - Variable selection